- Tessera Life

 Residential care options provide assistance to older adults who are unable to care for themselves.
 Care is provided in a residential setting, such as their own home or the home of another.

-In-home care helps with everyday activities in an older adult’s own home.
+In-home care helps with everyday actions in an older adult’s own home.

 Residential care homes provide 24-hour care to small groups of adults in a residential, homelike setting.
 Care includes assistance with activities of daily living (ADLs), meals and lodging.